cjneely10/BioMetaDB/README.md

     - --alias (-a): Alias (short name) for table in database
     - --silent (-s): Silence standard output
 - Example
-    - `dbdm CREATE -c /path/to/DB/config/database.ini -t db_table_2 -d /path/to/data/directory/
+    - `dbdm CREATE -c /path/to/DB -t db_table_2 -d /path/to/data/directory/
     -f /path/to/data_file.tsv -a table_2`
-    - This command will update the project structure associated with `database.ini` to include the new table:
+    - This command will update the project structure `DB` to include the new table:
 <pre><code>DB/
     classes/
         db_table_1.json